Tampa Bay Bandits: The end of the Bandits and of the USFL

-Bandits' majority owner John Bassett was a strong proponent of the "Dixon Plan", which was a plan formulated by the USFL's founding owners that sought to build a sustainable league with budgetary restraint and a commitment to spring football.
-However, to gain a competitive advantage and draw attention to their teams, some owners attempted to sign more high-profile players to free agent contracts, sometimes engaging in bidding wars against more financially powerful NFL teams.
-This led to USFL teams losing substantial amounts of money, causing much instability throughout the league.
-The Bandits did not overspend on player contracts, keeping the franchise stable but making it difficult to compete with the USFL's higher-spending teams, despite making a very good account of themselves on the field.
+Bandits' majority owner John Bassett was a strong proponent of the "Dixon Plan", which was an informal agreement among the USFL's founding owners to build a sustainable league through budgetary restraint and a commitment to spring football.
+However, to gain a competitive advantage and make a splash with fans, some teams almost immediately began to sign high-profile players to large contracts, sometimes entering into bidding wars with NFL teams with much deeper pockets.
+Because of this and other financial missteps, some USFL franchises lost substantial amounts of money.
+While Bassett and a few other owners refused to overspend on player contracts and kept their franchises relatively solvent, the league as a whole was increasingly unstable.

 In April 1985, the USFL (led by New Jersey Generals owner Donald Trump) voted 12–2 to switch to a fall schedule for 1986, hoping to compete directly with the NFL and possibly force the more established league to accept a merger.
 Bassett, who had registered one of the two "nay" votes, immediately declared his intention to pull the Bandits out of the USFL and organize a new spring football league.

-However, by mid-1985, the Bandits' ownership group was in disarray.
-Bassett was diagnosed with terminal brain cancer, and staffers suspected that his illness was impairing his judgment.
-At the same time, co-owner Steve Arky's wealth was raided by the Securities and Exchange Commission on fraud charges, triggering the savings and loan crisis; Arky committed suicide not long after.
-The team began signing mediocre players, most infamously defensive back Bret Clark, to large contracts, and plans for a new spring football league were abandoned.
-The size of the contracts, particularly Clark's contract, along with Bassett's bizarre proposal for his spin-off league to be a multi-sport league, led Spurrier and other team officials to question whether Bassett was acting or thinking rationally.
-As his condition worsened, Bassett decided to sell the team.
-He died in May 1986.
-Before his death, he unsuccessfully tried to merge the Bandits organization with the Orlando Renegades (whose owner Donald Dizney had previously held a stake in the Bandits, but rejected the merger out of loyalty to Orlando) and Jacksonville Bulls (whose owner Fred Bullard expressed interest, but only if the Bandits owners stayed on as investors in the merged team).